-- Human infection with Avian Influenza: As of April 24 2014, a total of 427 laboratory-confirmed cases of human infection with an avian influenza A (H7N9) virus were reported in China (as well as in Taiwan, Hong Kong and Malaysia) including 146 deaths.
+- Human infection with Avian Influenza: As of May 1 2014, a total of 430 laboratory-confirmed cases of human infection with an avian influenza A (H7N9) virus were reported in China (as well as in Taiwan, Hong Kong and Malaysia) including 146 deaths.
 The majority of cases have presented with severe acute illness, rapidly progressing to severe pneumonia.
 Most human cases have reported a history of exposure to poultry or live bird markets.
-There is currently no evidence of sustained human-to-human transmission of H7N9. - MERS-CoV: Since April 2012, 254 laboratory-confirmed cases have been reported from Saudi Arabia, Qatar, Jordan, United Arab Emirates, Kuwait, United Kingdom, Oman, France, Germany, Tunisia, Italy, Malaysia and Greece.
-Among the 254 cases, 93 were fatal.
-Onset of illness was between April 2012 and April 2014.
+There is currently no evidence of sustained human-to-human transmission of H7N9. - MERS-CoV: (As a result of a delay in reporting there may be discrepancy in the reported number of cases on the WHO website to those reported on other websites) From April 2012 to May 6 2014, 495 laboratory-confirmed cases have been reported from Saudi Arabia, Qatar, Jordan, United Arab Emirates, Kuwait, United Kingdom, Oman, France, Germany, Tunisia, Italy, Malaysia, Greece, Philippines, Egypt and the United States.
+Among the 495 cases, 141 were fatal.
+Onset of illness was between April 2012 and May 2014.
 A recent increase in cases has been mostly associated with large nosocomial outbreaks including asymptomatic cases identified through case tracking and affecting mostly health care workers. - Novel influenza A viruses: - Since summer 2013, the United States reported 21 new cases of human infection with variant influenza A viruses (19 H3N2v and 2 H1N1v) from Illinois, Indiana, Ohio, Michigan, Arkansas and Iowa.
 No human-to-human transmission has been identified.
 All have reported close contact with swine. - China reported 3 human cases of avian-origin influenza A(H10N8) in recent months (with exposure to live poultry markets) with 2 deaths.
 While human infection with other H10 subtypes, notably H10N7, has been previously reported, these are the first reports of H10N8 infection in humans.

-Influenza Laboratory Data1
+1) Influenza Laboratory Data1

-- Low influenza activity, all positive detections were influenza B. - 11 influenza detections were reported during this current reporting period. - Since the beginning of the season, 1403 positive influenza detections were reported, 440 influenza A (H1N1)pdm09, 1 influenza A (H3), 884 influenza A (unsubtyped) and 78 influenza B.
+- Low influenza activity, all positive detections were influenza B. - 12 influenza detections were reported during this current reporting period. - Since the beginning of the season, 1415 positive influenza detections were reported, 440 influenza A (H1N1)pdm09, 1 influenza A (H3), 884 influenza A (unsubtyped) and 90 influenza B.